rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-SomePostOnTheNetAboutAWhale.md

 				and ye two are all mankind; and Ahab stands alone among the millions of the peopled earth, nor gods nor men his neighbors!

-And so that is the scene that I recall, that I remark and that line:
+That line:
 	Starbuck is Stubb reversed, and Stubb is Starbuck
 It sticks to me like butter.

 Now I call on Allah: can You forgive him?
 Can You forgive Ahab?
 Can You forgive Diddy?
 He beat a woman.
 He beat a woman.
 Allah can Diddy be forgiven?
 Ahab...stands alone among the millions.
 Ahab.
 Stands

-[o]n an ivory stubb and Pip is pip install nowadays but Pip.
+[o]n an ivory stubb and Pip is `pip install` nowadays but Pip, poor Pip:
-Poor Pip:

 	"Oh! spite of million villains, this makes me a bigot in the fadeless fidelity of man!—and a black! and crazy!——but methinks like-cures-like applies to him too; he grows so sane again."
 	"They tell me, sir, that Stubb did once desert poor little Pip, whose drowned bones now show white, for all the blackness of his living skin.
 But."

 				...
 "But I will never desert ye, sir, as Stubb did him.
 Sir, I must go with ye."

-Sorry, but might I interject?
 Pip has gone mad at this point and speaks as if he is outside himself and perhaps as if by inspiration?
 Both Ahab and Pip are mad mad men.

 	"Weep so, and I will murder thee! have a care, for Ahab too is mad.
 			Listen,